ARMmbed/mbed-cli/README.md

 `mbed update --clean --ignore` - update the current program or library and its depedencies, but ignore any local repositories, e.g. update whatever you can from public repositories.

 `mbed update --clean --force` - update the current program or library and all its depedencies, and restore my source tree to stock layout.
-This wipes every single change you made in the source tree that didn't belong to the original commit.
+This wipes every change that you made in the source tree that didn't belong to the original commit, including uncommitted changes and unpublished local libraries.

-Use these with caution as your uncommitted changes cannot be restored.
+Use these with caution as your uncommitted changes and unpublished libraries cannot be restored.

 ## Publishing your changes